 Explicit consent for processing personal data is obtained from participants before they take part in the study.

 Participants have the right to ask for a copy of the information held about them and to have any inaccuracies corrected.
-Requests for withdrawal and information should be directed to the team at firstname.lastname@example.org.
+Requests for withdrawal and information should be directed at firstname.lastname@example.org.

-If there are concerns about personal data handling, these can be raised with the TIDES team at any time, or with the KCL Data Protection Officer (see below).
+If there are concerns about data handling, these can be raised with the TIDES team at any time, or with the KCL Data Protection Office (see below).